tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

 ## Deploying the model for inference

-Once the training is completed, we can deploy a `HuggingFace` model directly from the `Estimator` object.
+Once the training is completed, we can deploy a `Hugging Face` model directly from the `Estimator` object.

 ```python
 # deploy model to SageMaker Inference
 predictor = huggingface_estimator.deploy(initial_instance_count=1, instance_type="ml.m5.xlarge")
 ```

-Alternatively, if we already have a completed training job, we can used its output model to deploy a new `HuggingFace` model and deploy it.
+Alternatively, if we already have a completed training job, we can used its output model to deploy a new `Hugging Face` model and deploy it.

 ```python
 from sagemaker.huggingface.model import HuggingFaceModel